A Time Clock That Works in the Bay

 Any auto repair shop with employees on the clock needs it, but the pain grows with the crew.
 A solo operator can scrape by on memory.
 A shop with five or 10 techs, hundreds of repair orders a week, and a flat-rate pay plan cannot.

 It's worth knowing what doesn't count here.
-The "job clock" inside a shop management system, like Tekmetric or Shopmonkey, tracks technician efficiency, billed hours versus actual.
-That's useful, but it isn't a payroll time clock.
-Tekmetric says so plainly: the job clock is to track efficiency, not to pay your technicians.
+The "job clock" in a shop management system, like Tekmetric or Shopmonkey, tracks technician efficiency and billed hours versus actual hours.
+That's useful, but it isn't a time clock for payroll.
+Tekmetric says so plainly: The job clock is to track efficiency, not to pay your technicians.
 You still need a real time clock for payable hours.

 Why Auto Repair Shops Rely on Time Clock Software

-Shops rely on it because flat-rate pay and labor law pull in opposite directions, and only a clean record bridges them.
-You pay techs on book time.
-You owe overtime on real time.
-Without timestamped clock-in and clock-out records, you can't prove the real hours, and that's where back-pay claims and Department of Labor headaches start.
+Shops rely on it because flat-rate pay and labor laws pull in opposite directions, and only a clean record bridges them.
+You pay techs on book time and owe overtime on real time.
+Without timestamped clock-in and -out records, you can't prove the real hours, and that's where back-pay claims and Department of Labor headaches start.

 Key Features Time Clock Software Should Have

 Before you shop, know the must-haves.
-The right tool for an auto repair shop should cover the basics and the few things that are specific to your trade.
+The right tool for an auto repair shop should cover the basics and a few things that are specific to your trade.

 -